CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 When the container starts, its entrypoint does the following:

 - It runs the entrypoint of the base image if you specified it in the `compose-base.yaml` file.
-- It expects you specify `PROJECT_ROOT_AT=<location to your project in the PVC>`. and `PROJECT_ROOT_AT` to be the working directory of the container.
+- It expects you specify `PROJECT_ROOT_AT=<location to your project in the PVC>` and to set `PROJECT_ROOT_AT` as the working directory of the container and installs the project found at `PROJECT_ROOT_AT` in editable mode.
-  Otherwise, it will issue a warning and set it to the default working directory of the container.
-- It then tries to install the project in editable mode.
   This is a lightweight installation that allows to avoid all the hacky import path manipulations.
-  (This will be skipped if `PROJECT_ROOT_AT` has not been specified or if you specify `SKIP_INSTALL_PROJECT=1`.)
+  (You can skip this if you have a different project structure, e.g., just copied the installation directory of the template by not specifying `PROJECT_ROOT_AT`).
 - It also handles all the remote development setups (VS Code, PyCharm, Jupyter, ...) that you specify with environment variables.
   These are described in the later sections of this README.